omigroup/gltf-extensions/extensions/2.0/OMI_audio_emitter/README.md

 #### `playing`

 Whether or not the specified audio clip is playing.
-Saving this property `true` will set the audio clip to play on load (autoplay).
+Setting this property `true` will set the audio clip to play on load (autoplay).

 #### `source`